 A contractor or seasonal worker is an independent person who works for the business and is under our control but who is employed by another company or is self-employed.
 A contractor or seasonal worker does not work regularly or permanently for the business.
 He/she works only as and when required.
-A contractor or seasonal worker will have a period of employment specified in his/her contract and an end date will usually be specified.
+Typically a contractor or seasonal worker will have a period of work specified in his/her contract and an end date will usually be specified.

-Average number of employees: The average number of people employed for the financial year, consistent with the definitions given above.
-The calculation includes the sum of all persons employed with a contract of employment, whether full-time, part-time, contractor or seasonal worker for each period in the year.
+Average number of employees or contractors: The average number of people employed for the financial year, consistent with the definitions given above.
+The calculation includes the sum of all persons employed with a contract of employment, whether full-time, part-time or separately as a contractor for each period in the year.
 This number is divided by the number of pay periods in the financial year.